 Velocity Start is a new 6,000 sq ft space on-campus for people who want to learn about entrepreneurship and collaborate with like-minded people.
 We also welcome people from any background, regardless of interest in entrepreneurship, who simply want a cool place to work.
-Resources include lounge and workspace, booking space, weekly workshops, a makerspace with 3D printers and hand tools, startup coaching, and problem lab workshops to help students identify big problems worth solving.
+Resources include lounge and workspace, booking space, weekly workshops, startup coaching, and Problem Lab archives to help students identify big problems worth solving.

 Located on the second floor of South Campus Hall at the University of Waterloo, Velocity Start is the starting place for people who want to explore entrepreneurship on campus.
 At Velocity Start, you will find the mentorship, tools, and collaborative environment to discover entrepreneurship and drive your entrepreneurial journey.

 Jump to a section:

 All resources are free and open to anyone of any background or faculty.
 Velocity staff will be on hand to answer any questions about our programs, as well as connect you with the resources you need.

 We believe that great food plays a huge role in drawing people together, so Velocity partnered with the University of Waterloo Food Services, who built the South Side Marketplace, a cafeteria adjacent to Velocity Start, which offers some of the best food to be found on campus.Sign up for weekly Velocity Start updates